rrohwer/limony/README.md

 # limony
 **lake itag measurements over nineteen years**

-Please cite: INSERT WHEN HAVE
+Please cite: INSERT WHEN HAVE- for now please contact Robin.Rohwer@gmail.com before using

 This repo contains scripts that were used to process the limony dataset, and also a package.
 Loading the package provides both the limony data and functions for subsetting its nested list structure.